Serotonin 5-HT2A receptor agonist: Non-hallucinogenic 5-HT_{2A} receptor agonists

-It is thought that non-hallucinogenic serotonin 5-HT_{2A} receptor agonists may not activate the serotonin 5-HT_{2A} receptor with sufficient efficacy, possibly specifically with regard to the G_{q} pathway, to produce psychedelic effects.
-However, these drugs, including many of the preceding listed agents, have nonetheless been found to produce psychoplastogenic effects mediated by serotonin 5-HT_{2A} receptor activation and to an equivalent extent as with serotonergic psychedelics.
-This might be involved in the antidepressant-like effects of these drugs and non-hallucinogenic serotonin 5-HT_{2A} receptor agonists may have therapeutic potential similarly to psychedelics.
+The precise mechanism by which non-hallucinogenic serotonin 5-HT_{2A} receptor agonists lack psychedelic effects is uncertain; it is thought that they may not activate the serotonin 5-HT_{2A} receptor with sufficient efficacy, possibly specifically with regard to the G_{q} pathway, to produce hallucinogenic effects.
+However, many of these drugs have nonetheless been found to produce psychoplastogenic effects mediated by serotonin 5-HT_{2A} receptor activation and to an equivalent extent as with psychedelics.
+This might be involved in the antidepressant-like effects of these drugs per animal studies, and non-hallucinogenic serotonin 5-HT_{2A} receptor agonists may have therapeutic potential similarly to psychedelics.